Grandchildren of Samuel Harding (will 1732)

 censuses confirms the approximate birth year.
 However they could be

 out their lives in Pendleton District.
 Griffin Hardin lived in the

 sucessor Pickens then Oconee county, and Aaron Hardin lived in

 successor Anderson County.

-I try with limited success to identify the other seven sons below on this page.
+I try with limited success to identify the other seven sons below on

 Land records and other records for Gabriel Hardin.